-Revium sat down with Kentico APAC Sales Director Wayne Jasek to discuss Content-as-a-Service, and why more and more organisations are turning to headless CMS (Content Management Systems) technologies like Kentico Kontent over traditional CMS platforms – Kentico’s Xperience included.
+Revium sat down with Kentico Regional Head, Wayne Jasek, to discuss Content-as-a-Service, and why more and more organisations are turning to headless CMS (Content Management Systems) technologies like Kentico Kontent over traditional CMS platforms – Kentico’s Xperience included.

 An interview with Kentico’s Wayne Jasek by Revium

 The team at Kentico, a regular in Gartner’s magic quadrant for CMS platforms, has grand ambitions for Kontent.
 And if their previous developments are a sign of the future, Mr Jasek may just well be right when he says they will meet their ambition of being “the best headless solution in the market”.